 In Jesus’ Name,

 Now It’s Your Turn

-Write in a journal about what’s been redeemed in your life… or about what you would like God to redeem.
+Write in your journal about what’s been redeemed in your life or spend time in prayer about what you would like God to redeem.

 Romans 8:28 says, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 Write this on the tablet of your heart today.
 Commit it to memory!

 If you want to read and study the Bible, but don’t know where to start, this is for you!
 Girlfriends in God cofounder Gwen Smith has several online Bible Study options that will guide you on a personal journey with the Lord as you read, record, reflect on and respond to His Word.
 These studies will help you know what God says about tender topics like forgiveness, healing, fear, depression, relationships and hope.
 Each study can be done in the comfort of your home and in a timeframe that fits with your personal schedule.
 Visit www.GwenSmith.net/BibleStudy to learn more.